-So one evening just before the sun started going down I and a couple of the engineers decided to take a ride to a “lover’s lane” up the road leading to the mountains above Pasadena.
-From the location of the building where we worked we calculated it was about 7.5 air miles to the spot in the lover’s lane lookout point above La Canada and Pasadena.
+So one evening just before the sun started going down I and a couple of the engineers decided to take a ride to a “lover’s lane.”
+It was up the road leading to the mountains above Pasadena.
+From the location of the building where we worked, we calculated it was about 7.5 air miles away.
+There was a lover’s lane lookout point above La Canada and Pasadena.

 When we finally got there it was dark, but you could see the lights of the city below and the last vestiges of daylight.
 We hoped the laser was aimed correctly because there were trees and bushes, along with parts of the hill all around.

-There were a few cars parked and some necking going on inside, like you see in the movies.
-We weren’t interested in that, but headed for a clearing where we hoped the laser beam might possibly be seen.
-We didn’t know what to expect or if we would even be able to see such a weak 50 milliwatt red laser beam.
+There were a few cars parked and some necking going on inside.
+Something like you see in the movies.
+However, we weren’t interested in that, but headed for a clearing where we hoped the laser beam might possibly be seen.
+We didn’t know what to expect.
+We didn’t know if we could even to see such a weak 50 milliwatt red laser beam.

 We were all surprised.
 The beam not only could be seen, but it was very bright.
-It’s hard to describe how bright that little laser beam was, but roughly you could say it was about as bright as a setting sun on the horizon.
-You could see no light from the side of the beam, only if you were directly in 10 – 15 feet center of the beam.
+It’s hard to describe how bright that little red laser beam was.
+Roughly you could say it was about as bright as a setting sun on the horizon.
+You could see almost no light from the side of the beam.
+But directly in center of the beam it was almost blinding.

-What was also somewhat surprising was the beam width was only about maybe 15 or so feet across.
-Once you walked past that the light dropped off very rapidly.
-Even some twenty to twenty-five feet from the center there was no beam and it was almost impossible to see the now pinpoint of light emanating from the laser.
+What was also somewhat surprising was the red laser beam width was only about maybe 15 or so feet across.
+Once you walked past that, the light dropped off very rapidly.
+Even 20-25 feet from the center there was essentially no laser light.
+It was then almost impossible to see the now pinpoint of light emanating from the red laser.

-The couples in the cars were looking at us and wondering what the commotion was about.
+Couples in the cars were looking at us and wondering what the commotion was about.
 I doubt any of them could see the laser beam from their positions.
-We stayed there a few minutes amazed at the brightness and narrowness of that little laser.
-I wondered how much brighter a more powerful laser would be or one that had lenses to focus the beam into a smaller beam width.
+We stayed there a few minutes amazed at the brightness and narrowness of that little red laser laser.
+I wondered how much brighter a more powerful laser would be.
+What about one that had lenses to focus the beam into a smaller beam width?